Visiting the Champagne region

-The first afternoon we went to Mercier.
-We took the Golden Bubbles Tour that included a tour of the cellars with a train and 3 glasses of Champagne: Brut, Brut Reserve, and Brut Rose.
+A lot of the champagne houses organize tours of their cellars.
+We did one at Mercier: The Golden Bubbles tour is a 1h audio-guided tour of the cellars followed by a tasting of 3 different champagnes.
 During the tour, you learn a lot about Mercier but also about how Champagne is made.
 During the tasting, some more explanation was given about the different kinds of Champagne.

 The last one in Hautvillers was JM Gobillard et Fils.
 Here we tasted a Brut Rose, a Brut Blanc de Noirs, and a Brut Tradition.
 Especially the Brut Blanc de Noirs was very good, which we end up buying.
 Because we bought something, the tasting was free instead of 5 euro for 3 glasses.

-The next day, we decided to stop at Haton et Fils in Damery because a friend recommended it.
-Although it was a bank holiday, they were open for tastings and we were welcomed very friendly.
+We also went to Haton et Filles in Damery because a friend recommended it.
 We received different papers with an explanation of the different Champagne they have.
 We tasted the Cuvee Renee Haton, a Cuvee Agathe, and a Cuvee Prestige.
-We bought a bottle of each.

 Also: do not drink and drive!
 Always make sure you have somebody with you that doesn’t drink.